DavidRC-Projects/motus_physio/README.md

 2. Status changes should be reflected immediately in the user dashboard.
 3. Admin can only modify appointment status.

 The following users stories were not developed included Email confirmation, account recovery and marking appointments as complete.
-This was because the other features were prioritised within the availiable time and wwill be implemented in the future.
+This was because the other features were prioritised within the available time and will be implemented in the future.

 ### Design